- Is there a specific order the core courses should be taken in?

 We recommend signing up at least 4-6 weeks before a course starts.
 This allows plenty of time to receive the course materials and study before the course.

-- How many Continuing Education Credits/Units are available for each course?
-What boards are you approved through?
+- How many Continuing Education Credits/Units are available for each course and what boards approve ART® courses?

 The term "recert" pertains to anyone who is taking a particular course again.
 Recerts must attend at least 16 hours of the course to maintain their status as an ART® Certified Provider.
 The 16 hours is the equivalent to 2 FULL DAYS of the course.
 Please keep in mind when attending a Spine course, that Thursday is only a half day.